fluidjeel/traffic-light-2025/project_code_explained.md

 Sniper Mission (Intraday, Full Month): The Sniper monitors the Target List intraday, but operates within an Adaptive Execution Window.
 It typically skips the first few volatile days of the month and then actively monitors for a set period (e.g., 15 trading days), which can be extended during high-VIX periods.

 Volatility-Adjusted Stop-Loss: A key innovation for this timeframe.
-The initial stop-loss is not based on a fixed daily lookback.
-Instead, it is calculated dynamically using the stock's 6-month Average True Range (ATR), providing a volatility-normalized risk buffer appropriate for a long-term trade.
+The initial stop-loss is calculated dynamically using the stock's 6-month Average True Range (ATR), providing a volatility-normalized risk buffer appropriate for a long-term trade.

+Custom Risk Model: Features a toggleable 'profit_target_mode' that allows the profit target to be based on the wide ATR-based risk even when the actual stop-loss is a tighter, fixed percentage, enabling a unique "homerun" seeking methodology.

 4. Validation & Analysis Scripts
 validate_*_subset.py